What to Do When You Don’t Feel Good Enough

 - Cultural factors (an external bias)

 The feeling of not being good enough is often deep-seated, meaning it’s been developed and internalized over years.
 It begins in our families of origin through early interactions with our parents before we have self-awareness or the language to codify it.
-It continues to grow and take more definitive shape as we navigate our school years and relationships with peers and the outside world.
+It continues to grow and take a more definitive shape as we navigate our school years and relationships with peers and the outside world.

-By the time we reach adulthood, it’s a full-fledged belief system that’s so embedded in our psyches that it colors most of our experiences, and is the primary basis for how we view ourselves.
+By the time we reach adulthood, it’s a full-fledged belief system that’s so embedded in our psyches that it colors most of our experiences and is the primary basis for how we view ourselves.

 It’s like a category 5 hurricane that starts as a small storm and generates into a more organized system rotating around the eye, gaining strength as it moves across the ocean.

-Here’s some familial circumstances that can initiate and nurture it:
+Here are some familial circumstances that can initiate and nurture it: